kateminker/asteroid-satellite-astrometry/README.md

 Vachier et al. 2022 : https://ui.adsabs.harvard.edu/abs/2022Icar..38215013V/abstract
 Ferrais et al. 2022 : https://ui.adsabs.harvard.edu/abs/2022A%26A...662A..71F/abstract

 I have all of the processed AO images that produced this dataset, but they are far too massive to include in this repository.
-If you are interested in the reduce images, please contact me.
+If you are interested in the reduced images, please contact me.